jgaeddert/liquid-dsp/README.md

     make check

-There are currently more than 80,000 checks to verify functional correctness.
+There are currently more than 90,000 checks to verify functional correctness.
+Drop me a line if these aren't running on your platform.

 ### Examples ###

 Nearly all signal processing elements have a corresponding example in the `examples/` directory.
-Most example scripts generate an output `.m` file for plotting with [GNU octave](http://www.gnu.org/software/octave/) All examples are built as stand-alone programs and can be compiled with the make target `examples`:
+Most example scripts generate an output `.m` file for plotting with [GNU octave](https://www.gnu.org/software/octave/) All examples are built as stand-alone programs and can be compiled with the make target `examples`: